SEN Information Report - November 2025

 If your child’s needs or aspirations change at any time, please let us know right away so we can keep our provision as relevant as possible.

-For our children in the Resource Provision parents/carers can either contact school directly to speak with the resource provision teachers or they can use the child’s home school communication book if they have any queries.
-On a termly basis parents/carers are invited into school to review progress and set new targets for the following term.
+For our children in the Resource Provision parents/carers can either contact school directly to speak with the resource provision teacher or they can use the child’s home school communication book if they have any queries.
+On a termly basis parents/carers are invited to review progress and set new targets for the following term.

-The level of involvement will depend on your child’s age, and level of understanding.
-We recognise that no 2 children are the same, so we will decide on a case-by-case basis, with your input.
+The level of involvement will depend on your child’s age, and level of competence.
+We recognise that no two children are the same, so we will decide on a case-by-case basis, with your input.

 We may seek your child’s views by asking them to:

-- 8. How will the school adapt its teaching for my child?
+8. How will the school support my child?

 Class Teacher input via excellent targeted classroom teaching

-Providing Quality First teaching through adaptive teaching, to meet the individual needs of your child by building on what your child already knows, can do and understand.
+Providing Quality First teaching through differentiation to meet the individual needs of your child by building on what your child already knows, can do and understand.

 Making sure specific strategies suggested by other members of staff are in place to support your child to learn